Cooling for newborn babies with HIE brain injury

 £4.6 million plus the security of lifelong payments of up to £360,000pa following cerebral palsy birth injury

-Newborn babies with moderate to severe HIE receive cooling treatment, starting as soon as possible after their oxygen deprivation, to lower their brain temperature to a level which slows down the damage that occurs to the brain after a prolonged or acute shortage of oxygen.
-In medical trials, timely cooling treatment has been found to significantly reduce the permanent disability experienced by babies who have suffered a hypoxic brain injury at or around the time of birth.
-The lifelong potential benefits of this treatment in reducing severe disability are so important for babies who have suffered from oxygen deprivation that The National Institute for Health and Clinical Excellence (NICE), which sets national healthcare guidelines for the Department of Health and Social Care and the NHS, recommends therapeutic cooling for eligible newborn babies with HIE when carried out in accordance with recognised safety criteria.
+Timely treatment with cooling significantly reduces the permanent disability experienced by babies who have suffered a hypoxic brain injury at birth.
+The lifelong potential benefits of this treatment in reducing severe disability are so important for babies who have suffered from hypoxic birth injury that The National Institute for Health and Clinical Excellence (NICE), which sets national healthcare guidelines for the Department of Health and Social Care and the NHS, recommends therapeutic cooling for eligible newborn babies with HIE with treatment carried out in accordance with recognised safety criteria.

 When should cooling take place?